mitesh-kr/Speech_Understanding_Assignment_1/audio_classifcation/README.md

 The methodology followed in the project can be seen in the various jupyter notebooks.

 ### Data Preprocess
-In this [first notebook](https://github.com/mitesh-kr/Speech_Understanding_Assignment_1/blob/main/audio_classifcation/pre_process.ipynb) visual demonstration of spectrogram from each class has been displayed , which is obtained my 3 different window tengniques. <be>.
+In this [first notebook](https://github.com/mitesh-kr/Speech_Understanding_Assignment_1/blob/main/audio_classifcation/pre_process.ipynb) visual demonstration of the spectrogram from each class has been displayed, which is obtained by 3 different window techniques. <be>.

 ### Feature extraction and dataset creation
-In the [second notebook](https://github.com/tomfran/urban-sound-classification/blob/main/notebooks/02_dataset_extended_cnn.ipynb), more features are extracted and PCA feature selection is exploited to reduce the dataset dimensionality.
+In the [second notebook](https://github.com/mitesh-kr/Speech_Understanding_Assignment_1/blob/main/audio_classifcation/feature_extraction.ipynb), using 3 different techniques spectrogram tensors are obtained.

-Also, audio as an image is extracted from the dataset for later training a CNN.
+### Hann Window Based Classification

-### Cross validation on the training sets
+Hann window-based spectrogram tensors are used as input to the vit_tiny_patch16_224 model for classification.
-To understand what training set is best suited for the project, cross validation is performed on the initial, scaled, extended and pca dataset obtained at the previous step.
+The results are presented in the [third notebook](https://github.com/mitesh-kr/Speech_Understanding_Assignment_1/blob/main/audio_classifcation/hann_window_based_classification.ipynb).

-The results are presented in the [third notebook](https://github.com/tomfran/urban-sound-classification/blob/main/notebooks/03_cross_validation_mlp.ipynb).
+### Hamming Window Based Classification

-### Hyperparameter tuning
+Hann window-based spectrogram tensors are used as input to the vit_tiny_patch16_224 model for classification.
-After selecting the best dataset from the cross validation results, a Random Search is performed to optimize the network hyperparameters, details about results as well as test set evaluation can be found on the [fourth notebook](https://github.com/tomfran/urban-sound-classification/blob/main/notebooks/04_hyperparameter_tuning_mlp.ipynb).
+The results are presented in the [Fouth notebook](https://github.com/mitesh-kr/Speech_Understanding_Assignment_1/blob/main/audio_classifcation/hamming_window_based_classification.ipynb).

-### CNN training and tuning
+### Rectangular Window Based Classification
-The [last notebook](https://github.com/tomfran/urban-sound-classification/blob/main/notebooks/05_cnn.ipynb) presents the results using a convolutional neural network on the image dataset obtained in the second notebook.
+Hann window-based spectrogram tensors are used as input to the vit_tiny_patch16_224 model for classification.
-This notebook was executed on Google Colab for performance reasons.
+The results are presented in the [Fifth notebook](https://github.com/mitesh-kr/Speech_Understanding_Assignment_1/blob/main/audio_classifcation/Rectangular_window_based_classification.ipynb).